A single cut proximal bundle method for stochastic convex composite optimization: Abstract

 \section{Abstract}

-In this paper, we consider optimization problems where the objective is the sum of a function given by an expectation and a Lipschitz continuous convex function.
-For such problems, we propose a Stochastic Composite Proximal Bundle (SCPB) method with optimal complexity.
-The method does not require estimation of parameters involved in the assumptions on the objective functions.
-Moreover, to the best of our knowledge, this is the first proximal bundle method for stochastic programming able to deal with continuous distributions.
-Finally, we present the results of numerical experiments where SCPB slightly outperforms Stochastic Mirror Descent.\\
+This paper considers optimization problems where the objective is the sum of a function given by an expectation and a closed convex function, and proposes stochastic composite proximal bundle (SCPB) methods for solving it.
+Complexity guarantees are established for them without requiring knowledge of parameters associated with the problem instance.
+Moreover, it is shown that they have optimal complexity when these problem parameters are known.
+To the best of our knowledge, this is the first proximal bundle method for stochastic programming able to deal with continuous distributions.
+Finally, we present computational results showing that SCPB substantially outperforms the robust stochastic approximation (RSA) method in all instances considered.\\